aws-solutions/media-insights-on-aws/README.md

 ## Required parameters

 **ApiIpList**  A CIDR block that indicates which internet addresses can access the MIE APIs and Elasticsearch UI, Kibana.
-For example, 192.168.100.14/24 represents the IPv4 address 192.168.100.14 and its associated routing prefix 192.168.100.0, while the CIDR block 0.0.0.0/0 indicates the APIs are open to requests from all internet addresses.
+For example, 192.168.100.0/24 represents the IPv4 address 192.168.100.0 and its associated routing prefix 192.168.100.0, while the CIDR block 0.0.0.0/0 indicates the APIs are open to requests from all internet addresses.
+For best results, include multiple hosts from the same routing prefix to account for different routing methods.

 ## Outputs